mlpcalc/mlpcalc.github.io/index.md

   </table>
   <span id="warning1" style="display:none"><span style="color:red; font-size:18pt">*</span> Due to random nature of sapphire drops, their amount might be<br>
   slightly less than needed in the end.
 Consider to stop upgrading one<br>
-  step earlier than recommended, if you have spare time.<br>
+  step earlier than suggested, if you have spare time.<br>
   Just to be safe.</span>
   <br>
   <i><p>All calculations are approximate, actual times depend on<br>